-NHS Digital also processes PDS data to provide extracts of patient demographic data for the Secondary Uses Service (SUS), the Medical Research Information Service (MRIS), and the Master Patient Service (MPS) component of the Data Processing Service (DPS), all operated by NHS Digital.
+NHS Digital also processes PDS data to provide extracts of patient demographic data for the Secondary Uses Service (SUS), and the Master Patient Service (MPS) component of the Data Processing Service (DPS), all operated by NHS Digital.
 A range of reports is also available to relevant organisations through Spine Demographics Reporting Service (SDRS) to support the management of NHS services, including some health screening services; many of these replace data extracts previously provided from the National Health Application and Infrastructure Services (NHAIS), which manages patient registrations with GP practices.
 PDS data extracts may also be provided to external organisations for specific purposes subject to there being an appropriate legal basis and the relevant approval processes being followed.
 Disclosures of PDS data for secondary uses are recorded on the Data Release Register.

 There are several regional NHS data processing centres, known as Data Services for Commissioners Regional Offices (DSCROs) and staff in these offices may apply for access to PDS records.
 This is only allowed for specified purposes in connection with checking the validity of patient information and confirming responsibilities for commissioning of patient care.

 NHS Digital also processes PDS data for validation and integrity checking purposes, identifying potential data quality issues to be investigated and resolved by NBO staff who will access individual records to identify issues and make corrections.
 Some less complex cases are also handled by staff at the National Service Desk operated by NHS Digital.

 In addition to health and care purposes, where requested and where appropriate, the NBO may trace and provide administrative non-clinical information from the PDS to organisations and agencies with statutory responsibilities for specific public services.
 This is undertaken only where there is an applicable legal basis.

 These tracing services are categorised under the following five headings: